open/close all folders

 - The Batman Adventures: In the graphic novel for Mad Love, Batman's account of young Harleen Quinzel's academic career strongly implies that she was sleeping with her professors to get higher marks in her psychology classes.

 - Subverted in the mainstream Harley Quinn comics, on the other hand: the loopy young Harleen Quinzel is indicated to have had considerable psychological talent already, and rather than sleeping with a crooked professor suspiciously similar to the one shown in Mad Love, is indicated to have blackmailed him for extra credit and eventually an internship at Arkham using a recording she made of a conversation with him in which she led him into saying some potentially incriminating things.
-But in both cases, it meant she wasn't as good a psychologist as her diploma said... which likely contributed to her falling for J.
+(Of course, in both cases, it meant her grades and diploma and grades weren't as legitimate as they seemed.
+The mainstream comics also revealed in a long-concealed video recovered from Arkham Asylum of her first "therapy" session with the Joker, she started flirting with him the moment they were alone with each other because she was planning to seduce him all along and only got the job in the first place in order to get into contact with him.)

 - Parodied in the Italian graphic novel Venerdì 12: the protagonist Aldo mentions that in high school there were rumours of the school's most beautiful girl passing her classes this way, but Aldo dismisses them because when he tried the teachers chased him out screaming.